Tuesday, June 30, 2020

 Thursday, June 11, 2020

-MY THEOLOGICAL OPINION ON THE RACISM DEBATE
+A THEOLOGICAL REFLECTION ON RACISM

 By Ezekiel Kimosop

-The heinous murder of African American George Floyd by a Caucasian police officer on a Minneapolis street on 25th May 2020, has ignited global outrage that saw violent protests and continued global media coverage that has temporarily overshadowed reports on the COVID 19 pandemic.
+The heinous murder of African American George Floyd by a Caucasian police officer on a Minneapolis street on 25th May 2020, ignited global outrage that saw violent protests and continued global media coverage that has temporarily overshadowed reports on the COVID 19 pandemic.

 HISTORICAL PERSPECTIVE ON RACISM IN AMERICA

 In addition, groups like Jews and Arabs have faced continuous discrimination in the United States, and as a result, some people who belong to these groups are not identified as white.
-African Americans faced restrictions on their political, social, and economic freedom throughout much of US history.
+African Americans faced restrictions on their political, social, and economic freedoms throughout much of US history.
 Native Americans have experienced genocide, forced removals, massacres, and discrimination.

 Historically, Hispanics have also experienced continuous racism in the US.
 Additionally, South, Southeast, and East Asians have also been discriminated against.
 Pacific Islander Americans also experience discrimination and marginalization.